notyahir/61040-portfolio/psets/pset2.md

 **sync** wordGenerate
 **when** Request.shortenUrlMemorable(owner: User, targetUrl, shortUrlBase)
-**then** WordNonceGeneration.generate(context: shortUrlBase): (nonce: String)
+**then** WordNonceGeneration.generate(context: shortUrlBase)

 **sync** wordRegister
 **when**
     Request.shortenUrlMemorable(owner: User, targetUrl, shortUrlBase)
-    WordNonceGeneration.generate(context: shortUrlBase): (nonce: String)
+    WordNonceGeneration.generate(context: shortUrlBase): (nonce)
-**then** UrlShortening.register(nonce: String, shortUrlBase, targetUrl)
+**then** UrlShortening.register (shortUrlSuffix: nonce, shortUrlBase, targetUrl)

 #### 3. targetUrl In Analytics

 This feature is undesirable because it violates privacy intent as it was described in the requirement where analytics are only viewable to the "user who registered the shortening".
-Grouping by targetUrl pushes shortUrl aggregation whch risks exposing information from links you didn't create.
+Grouping by targetUrl pushes shortUrl aggregation which risks exposing information from links you didn't create.
 It also breaks clean modularity since grouping by target forces analytics to depend on UrlShortening

 #### 4. Less Guessable Urls